Pittsburgh Step-Parent Adoption Lawyer

-Unlike other adoptions, stepparent adoptions require the termination of only one parent's rights to complete the adoption.
+Unlike other adoptions in Pennsylvania, PA stepparent adoptions require the termination of only one parent’s rights to complete the adoption.
 However, stepparents desiring to adopt their stepson or stepdaughter should not be misled to believe that this makes the adoption process any less complex.

-Contact Our Beaver County Step-Parent Adoption Attorneys Today
+Contact Our Allegheny County Step-Parent Adoption Attorneys Today